moveit/moveit.ros.org/documentation/contributing/pullrequests.markdown

 ### Squash-Merge If Possible

 Pull-requests with a single commit should *always* be squash-merged (github supports this via a drop-down list on the "merge" button).
 If a request contains "fixup commits" it should also be squash-merged.
-If you are unsure this is to the requestor's liking, ask him.
+If you are unsure this is to the requestor's liking, ask them.

 ### Feature Branches in Upstream Repositories